Andy963/chatgpt_telegram_bot/README.md

 - [x] multi model dialog support if you are using ubuntu 22.04, you need to install the latest libssl1.1 either as a binary package, or by compiling it from sources.
+- [x] change default model
+- [ ] get the latest new and summarize and send to user on schedule (maybe with voice)

 ```shell